Five skills needed for Sport Management

 What is next for you?

-Our Global Online sports management masters course is one of only a few management programmes taught by a UK institution which focuses solely on sports.
+Our online MSc Sport Business Management programme is one of only a few management programmes taught by a UK institution which focuses solely on sports.

 Over the course of the programme, leading academics will help you to develop the expertise that sports organisations require – from events management and sports marketing to data analytics – without needing to travel to study.
 Unlike other courses from the UK, you will also explore areas such as policy, politics, finance and law to understand how they apply to the sports industry and give you the confidence you need to take your career to the next level.